ayoayco/blog/_posts/2024-06-01-threads-project.md

 ## Being Open

-Having my own page for a cozy display hand-picked posts gives me and my digital visitors tons of value, and I think others can also benefit from it.
+Having my own page for a cozy display of hand-picked posts gives me and my digital visitors tons of value, and I think others can also benefit from it.
 This is why I do it [in the open](https://sr.ht/~ayoayco/personal-site/), in an architecture that people can also slap it in their websites.

 Still lots to improve (as said in the project [readme](https://git.sr.ht/~ayoayco/threads#threads)) but it is open and anyone can take it, modify it, _own_ it, and/or contribute to it.